anthonylangsworth/FCMS/README.md

 1. Run EDMC.
 2. Open the "File" -> "Settings" menu.
 This opens the EDMC settings menu.
 3. Navigate to the "FCMS" tab.
 This shows settings for this plug-in.
-4. Enter your email address and API key from https://fleetcarrier.space.
+4. Enter your commander name, email address and API key from https://fleetcarrier.space.
 You can find or create your API key on https://fleetcarrier.space/my_carrier under the "Settings" tab on the right.
 5. Click OK to close the dialog and save your settings.

 To use: